 In 1994, Yamamoto established and the Socrates Institute for Therapeutic Immunology, continuing to study the therapeutic efficacy of GcMAF for cancer as well as for HIV.
 Since that time, a number of studies have produced results indicating that GcMAF holds promise as an immunotherapy and anticancer agent.4

-Nagalese builds up in cancer patients, and its activity “correlates with tumor burden, aggressiveness and clinical disease progression.”5 In fact, investigators have proposed assays of serum nagalese activity as a non-invasive way to evaluate the clinical severity of different cancers.6 In clinical studies involving dozens or hundreds of advanced cancer patients,5 breast cancer patients7 and other cancer patients,8 regular injections of exogenous GcMAF have led to decreased nagalese activity and clinical improvements—without side effects.
+Nagalase builds up in cancer patients, and its activity “correlates with tumor burden, aggressiveness and clinical disease progression.”5 In fact, investigators have proposed assays of serum nagalase activity as a non-invasive way to evaluate the clinical severity of different cancers.6 In clinical studies involving dozens or hundreds of advanced cancer patients,5 breast cancer patients7 and other cancer patients,8 regular injections of exogenous GcMAF have led to decreased nagalase activity and clinical improvements—without side effects.

 In the United States, the financial and lobbying power of the pharmaceutical industry has ensured a “lockdown mentality” against many natural treatments, including GcMAF.
 Thus, persons interested in building up their immune system with GcMAF injections such as those used in various clinical studies might have to travel to Europe at their own expense to obtain these injections.